upenn-cis198/homework2/README.md

 ## Assignment
 We will be creating a command line utility similar to the Linux command `find`.
-That is, given a directory `root_dir` and a regular expression pattern: `pattern`, your program will recusively go through `root_dir` and all it's subdirectories finding file names which match `pattern`.
+That is, given a directory `root_dir` and a regular expression pattern: `pattern`, your program will recusively go through `root_dir` and all it's sub-directories finding file names which match `pattern`.

 Example: